uiowa/uiowa/redirects/index.md

 On this page you can configure webpage redirects from with your website.

+If a page changes the path through title change, menu placement, etc. a redirect will automatically be created.

 ## Add redirect

 Click to redirect webpage to a different webaddress.